-SITM: Urogynaecology & Vaginal Surgery (UGVS)
+SITM: Urogynaecology and Vaginal Surgery (UGVS)

-SECTION 1: CAPABILITIES IN PRACTICE
+SECTION 1: CAPABILITIES IN PRACTICE (CiP)

-UGVS CiP 1: The doctor has the knowledge, skills and attitudes required to clinically assess women with pelvic floor dysfunction.
+UGVS CiP 1: The doctor has the knowledge, skills and attitudes required to clinically assess patients who have pelvic floor dysfunction.

-with pelvic floor dysfunction.
-Key Skills Descriptors Takes and presents a urogynaecological history in patients with urinary, bowel, pelvic organ prolapse and sexual problems Takes and presents an appropriate history, including impact of condition on quality of life.
+patients who have pelvic floor dysfunction.
+Key skills Descriptors Takes and presents a urogynaecological history in patients with urinary, bowel, pelvic organ prolapse and sexual problems Takes and presents an appropriate history, including the impact on quality of life.
 Uses terminology in accordance with the International Continence Society.
-Communicates patient's symptoms effectively and understands severity and social and psychological impact.
-Uses standardised assessment tools when assessing patients Uses clinical history and bladder diary to make an initial diagnosis.
-Selects appropriate standardised symptom and quality life questionnaires.
-Performs a general, pelvic floor and neurological examination to clinically assess pelvic floor dysfunction Performs an appropriate examination, elicits abdominal and pelvic signs, and highlights relevant findings to team.
-Describes stage of pelvic organ prolapse using a recognised method, including usage of Pelvic Organ Prolapse Quantification (POPQ) system or new assessments as they are introduced into clinical practice.
-Performs neurological examination to assess both neurological conditions that may affect the pelvic floor, and for perineal denervation.
+Communicates patient's symptoms effectively and understands their severity and social and psychological impact.
+Uses standardised assessment tools when assessing patients Uses a clinical history and a bladder diary to make an initial diagnosis.
+Selects appropriate standardised symptom and quality of life questionnaires.
+Performs a general, pelvic floor and neurological examination to clinically assess pelvic floor dysfunction Performs an appropriate examination, elicits abdominal and pelvic signs, and highlights relevant findings to the team.
+Describes the stage of pelvic organ prolapse using a recognised method, like the Pelvic Organ Prolapse Quantification (POP-Q) system, or new assessments as they are introduced into clinical practice.
+Performs a neurological examination to assess neurological conditions that may affect the pelvic floor, and for perineal denervation.
 Puts clinical findings in the context of the patient's symptoms.
-Communication and links with members of local and regional multidisciplinary teams Communicates significance of clinical findings to the patient and to multidisciplinary team.
-Recognises indications and refers appropriately to specialist centres (e.g., mesh complications, fistula).
-Evidence to inform decision Reflective practiceTO1/TO2 (including SO)Attend urogynaecology clinics Tailored Clinical ExperienceFeedback from trainerCbD
+Communicates and links with members of local and regional multidisciplinary teams Communicates the significance of clinical findings to the patient and multidisciplinary team.
+Recognises indications and refers appropriately to specialist centres (eg mesh complications, fistula).
+Evidence to inform decision Reflective practice Tailored clinical experience